AlexTheAmateur/friendly-parakeet/README.md

-# Password Generator Starter Code
+# Password Generator

+This is a password generator! you may use it to create a random password between 8-128 characters in length!